satyenrajpal/speed-prediction-challenge/README.md

 Key points are tracked using a mask as shown in the sample gif.
 Rotation of camera is not considered.
 ![Car View](/car_view.gif)

-Referred to this [blog post](https://nicolovaligi.com/car-speed-estimation-windshield-camera.html) for some guidance
+Referred to this [blog post](https://nicolovaligi.com/car-speed-estimation-windshield-camera.html) for some guidance and [this implementation](https://github.com/quillford/speedchallenge) for hyperparameters.

 ## TODO:
  - [x] - Compute MSE for both train and val